 A broker non-vote occurs when a broker, bank or other holder of record holding shares for a beneficial owner does not receive voting instructions from the beneficial owner and either chooses not to vote those shares on a routine matter at the stockholders' meeting or is not permitted to vote those shares on a non-routine matter.
-Neither the merger share issuance proposal, the concurrent financing share issuance proposal, the 2014 Plan amendment proposal, nor the adjournment proposal is a routine matter.
-As a result, if you fail to give voting instructions to your broker, bank or other holder of record, your broker, bank or other holder record may not submit or vote your shares for any purpose at the special meeting and, therefore, your shares (i) will not be considered present for purposes of determining a quorum to transact business at the special meeting, (ii) will not be voted at the special meeting, and (iii) will otherwise have no effect on the outcome of the share issuance proposal, the 2014 Plan amendment proposal, or the adjournment proposal.
+Neither the merger share issuance proposal, the merger financing share issuance proposal, the Aspire financing share issuance proposal, the Aspire equity line proposal, the 2014 Plan amendment proposal, nor the adjournment proposal is a routine matter.
+As a result, if you fail to give voting instructions to your broker, bank or other holder of record, your broker, bank or other holder record may not submit or vote your shares for any purpose at the special meeting and, therefore, your shares (i) will not be considered present for purposes of determining a quorum to transact business at the special meeting, (ii) will not be voted at the special meeting, and (iii) will otherwise have no effect on the outcome of the share issuance proposal, the 2014 Plan amendment proposal, or the adjournment proposal of the share issuance proposal, the 2014 Plan amendment proposal the purposes of determining a quorum to transact business at the special meeting, (ii) will not be voted at the special meeting, and (iii) will otherwise have no effect on the outcome of the share issuance proposal, the 2014 Plan amendment proposal, or the adjournment proposal.